jdittrich/userNeedResearchBook/text/allURBook.md

 After you went through your data and sorted it into principles, review your work.
-You now may have a clearer view of what constitutes the principles after you matched the data with the principles.
+You now may have a clearer view of what constitutes the principles after you matched the data with them.

 If you recently dealt with just a particular part of the analysis (like dealing with two particular groups), your view might be too narrow: Glance over the whole range of principles and clusters and rediscover groups that might be a better fit for some data.

-Have a look at structures that need improvement: Groups that don't form an actual principle yet as well as data for which you did not find a good place.
+Have a look at structures that need improvement: Groups that have a title but don't form an actual principle yet as well as data for which you did not find a good place.
 This data might be helpful to create actual principles.

 Take a critical look at the principles in relation to the data they
-encompass: Is there a fit or did you fall prey to wishful thinking – possibly there is actually only a weak match between the stated principle and the data.
-In this case revise the way you put the principles.
+encompass: Is there a fit or did you fall prey to wishful thinking?
+Possibly there is actually only a weak match between the stated principle and the data.
+In this case revise your structure.

 ![Some parts need to be revised and newly created](images/lego_houseRevise.jpg)